redplanetlabs/specter/README.md

 # Specter
-Deep introspection and transformation of nested data

-# About
+Most of Clojure programming involves creating, manipulating, and transforming immutable values.
+However, as soon as your values become more complicated than a simple map or list – like a list of maps of maps – transforming these data structures becomes extremely cumbersome.

-Specter is a library for concisely querying and updating nested data structures.
+Specter is a library for querying and updating nested data structures.
 One way to think of it is "get-in" and "assoc-in" on steroids, though Specter works on any data structure, not just maps.
 It is similar to the concept of a "lens" in functional programming, though it has some important extensions.

+Specter is a very high performance library.
+For example – the Specter equivalent to get-in runs 30% faster than get-in, and the Specter equivalent to update-in runs 5x faster than update-in.
+In each case the Specter code is equally as convenient.

 # Latest Version